Learn in 7 steps ways to harden your WordPress site for security.

-Why is harden your WordPress important?
+Why is hardening WordPress security so important?

 We all want to keep hackers away from our WordPress site, and in this post, you will learn how to harden WordPress in 7 steps.
 It is a practical guide that will help you make sure that your website is safe from hacking attacks.
 You can also find out what the most important things are for preventing hacks on your website and how to prevent them from happening!